monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/docker/index.md

 - Docker installed on your system
 - Docker Compose
-- APItoolkit account with an API key
+- monoscope account with an API key

 ## Integration with OpenTelemetry Collector in Docker